-Summer is here and with it picnic season, a time to enjoy favorite summer dishes in the great outdoors.
-When you're relaxing with family and friends, it's easy to get caught up in the fun and accidentally cross-contaminate food, or forget to pack enough ice to keep your cooler cool.
+Spring and summer are prime time for picnics, a chance to enjoy your favorite foods in the great outdoors.
+When you're relaxing with family and friends, it's easy to get caught up in the fun and accidentally cross-contaminate food, or forget to pack enough ice to keep your cooler chilled.
 Unfortunately, one small error can sicken your whole crew, making you one unpopular host!
-One in six Americans gets sick every year from foodborne pathogens.
+In fact, one in six Americans gets sick every year from foodborne pathogens.
 Reduce your odds of foodborne illness by avoiding these seven common picnic food slip-ups.

 Picnic Error: You Didn't Start with a Clean Slate

 Your hands aren't the only things you should keep clean.
-If you're not careful, juices from raw meat and poultry can drip into your cooler, creating a breeding ground for bacteria growth.
-Before you pack for your picnic, sanitize your cooler and wash reusable bags you'll use to transport food.
-Pack your food in clean, tightly sealed containers.
+If you're not careful, juices from raw meat and poultry can drip into your cooler, creating a breeding ground for bacteria to grow.
+Before you pack for a picnic, sanitize your cooler and wash reusable bags for transporting food.
+Pack food in clean, tightly sealed containers.

 Picnic Error: You Cross-Contaminated

-Also, don't reuse marinade used on raw meat or poultry unless it’s been boiled before going onto ready to eat food.
+Also, don't repurpose marinade used on raw meat, seafood or poultry unless it’s been boiled before going onto ready-to-eat or cooked food.
 Lastly, pack your cooler with care.
-As much as possible, separate cooked foods from raw foods and meat, poultry and seafood from fruits and vegetables.
+As much as possible, separate fruits, vegetables and cooked foods from raw meat, poultry and seafood.

 Picnic Error: Your Cooler Lost its Cool

 Even an insulated cooler can't keep food cool enough on its own.
 Pack your cooler about three quarters of the way full of food, reserving one quarter of the space for ice packs.
-If possible, chill or freeze foods before packing them in your cooler.
+Chill or freeze foods and beverages before packing them in your cooler.
 Pack cold and hot food separately.

-Always pack a thermometer and keep an eye on it throughout the day, ensuring it doesn't go above 40°F. Consider packing beverages in a separate cooler.
-You can keep the cooler with the perishable food closed while the beverage cooler is frequently opened and shut.
+Always pack an appliance thermometer in the cooler and keep an eye on it throughout the day, ensuring it doesn't go above 40°F. Consider packing beverages in a separate cooler.
+You can keep the cooler with perishable food closed while the beverage cooler is frequently opened and shut.

 Picnic Error: You Repurposed Ice